aschenbrenera/pf2e_rules/PF2e/Abilities/Sensory/Echolocation.md

 Tags: #ability #sensory #special_sense

-Echolocation involves sensing creatures or objects by sound.
-This could mean its quarry is [[Concealed]] in a noisy chamber, [[Hidden]] in a great enough uproar, or [[Invisible]] under a silence spell.
-Presented in stat blocks as: echolocation (precise) x feet
+**Description**: Echolocation involves sensing creatures or objects by sound.
+This could mean its quarry is Concealed in a noisy chamber, Hidden in a great enough uproar, or invisible under a silence spell.
+Presented in stat blocks as 'echolocation (precise) x feet'.

 ## Mechanical Rules